2021 Azerbaijan Grand Prix: Report

 Before the start of the race, a moment of silence was held in memory's of the deceased former FIA chief Max Mosley and long-time McLaren shareholder Mansour Ojjeh.
 The race started at 16:00 local time on 6 June and was contested over 51 laps.
-The start did not produce many overtakes, as Leclerc retained first place of Hamilton and Verstappen.
+The start did not produce many overtakes, as Leclerc retained first place ahead of Hamilton and Verstappen.
 The main change in the order was Sergio Pérez overtaking Carlos Sainz Jr. and Pierre Gasly to move from sixth to fourth place.
 Behind them, Fernando Alonso climbed to seventh place and Sebastian Vettel to ninth, having started eighth and eleventh, respectively.
 At the end of lap 3, Hamilton passed Leclerc on the start–finish straight to take the lead, making the top ten order Hamilton, Leclerc, Verstappen, Pérez, Gasly, Sainz, Alonso, Yuki Tsunoda, Vettel, and Valtteri Bottas.
 Esteban Ocon retired at the end of the lap 3 with a turbocharger failure.
 Three laps later, Verstappen passed Leclerc for second place.
 Pérez also overtook Leclerc on the following lap, dropping Leclerc to fourth place.

 On lap 8, Alonso became the first driver to make a pit stop for fresh tyres, and Leclerc followed suit one lap later.
 On lap 11, Sainz outbraked himself into the turn 8 chicane, dropping him from 6th to 15th and finding himself having to reverse out of a very narrow run off onto the racing line.
 Hamilton was the first driver from the top three to make a pit stop.
 In an otherwise tidy stop, his exit from the pit box was delayed due to Gasly driving the pit lane behind him, costing him about two seconds.
 The following lap, Verstappen made his stop, giving Pérez a temporary lead.
 Pérez then stopped the lap after, but the wheelgun of the rear-right mechanic failed; the spare was used and the stop was completed.
 Following the stops, both Red Bulls jumped Hamilton, dropping him to fourth place, with Vettel, yet to make a pit stop, temporarily in the lead.
 Vettel stayed out for another four laps, maintaining speed before finally coming to the pit lane and exiting the pits in seventh place, over-cutting Tsunoda with his new tyres, seven laps fresher than the tyres of Gasly, Hamilton, and all the runners in front of him.